neo4j-partners/neo4j-aws-terraform/README.md

 }
 ~~~

-## Prerequisites
+## prerequisites

-Both AWS and Terraform commands need to be installed and properly configured before deploying, an example provider.tf file is shown below:
+In order to use this module, terraform needs to be properly installed and configured.
+Whilst this is out of the scope of this README file,  an example provider.tf file is shown below.
+The [official terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) explains how to get terraform up and running on a local machine.
+Alternatively, [Terraform Cloud](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started) is another option.

 ~~~
 //Configure the terraform backend (S3) and aws provider